-You will be required to provide a blood sample and DNA will be extracted from this sample.
-A blood sample from your biological parents might also be required to compare your DNA with that of your parents.
+Your child will be required to provide a blood sample and DNA will be extracted from this sample.
+You as a parent might also be asked to provide a blood sample to compare your DNA with that of your child.